 The model as described above is (as are many structural models) somewhat heroic in its reliance on firm optimization.
-In our case this would result in the model having trouble fitting two types of behavior: it is hard to rationalize why any firm would list a price that is much below the second-lowest price at which the same title is offered; and extremely high prices can only be rationalized by the firms' having unreasonably high customer arrival rate.
-As noted earlier, our reduced form sales regressions also suggest that either small or large sellers are not always pricing in a manner that is fully consistent with our model assumptions.
-Accordingly, we allow for some degree of firm irrationality by assuming that each firm chooses the optimal price with probability $1 - R^p$ and with the complementary probability R^p instead chooses its price as an i.i.d. random draw from a Gamma distribution with mean μ^R and shape parameter s^R .
+In our application, there are two types of behaviors that a model with fully optimizing firms could rationalize, but only with parameters that seem unreasonable.
+First, there are quite a number of listings at prices that are sufficiently high as to be rationalizable only by the firms' having an unreasonably high customer arrival rate.
+Second, we see some firms setting a price well below the second-lowest price at which the same title is offered, which seems like a mistake given reasonable parameter values.
+It also seems to us that the standard approach of assuming that the thousands of bookstores in our data have set profit-maximizing prices for each of the thousands of titles in their inventory strains credulity.51 Accordingly, we have chosen instead to be more flexible than is standard and allow for some degree of firm irrationality by assuming that each firm chooses the optimal price with probability $1 - R^p$ and with the complementary probability R^p instead chooses its price as an i.i.d. random draw from a Gamma distribution with mean μ^R and shape parameter s^R .
 R^p , μ^R , and s^R are additional parameters to be estimated.

 We also remarked earlier that some books that disappear in between our 2012 and 2013 data collections disappear because they were sold, but others will disappear for other reasons, e.g. they were listed by small firms that withdrew from the AbeBooks platform or had their listing taken down for other reasons.
 To account for this, we assume that there is a constant background disappearance rate R^q so that the total probability that a listing will disappear in between the two periods is $R^q + (1 - R^q)q{ikt}$, where q{ikt} is the disappearance probability calculated from the arrival/demand model.
-The background disappearance rate
+The background disappearance rate R^q is another parameter to be estimated.